9 to 5 (Sheena Easton song): In popular culture

-It was revealed in the documentary John Peel's Record Box that British radio DJ John Peel loved the record so much that he kept two copies of it in a small wooden box of his 142 favourite singles.
+The documentary John Peel's Record Box revealed that British radio DJ John Peel loved the record so much that he kept two copies of it in a small wooden box of his 142 favourite singles.

-It was referenced in a Not the Nine O'Clock News sketch, with Pamela Stephenson playing a housewife who sings the song while cleaning the house.
-Her husband, played by Rowan Atkinson returns home, and corrects the wording, beginning by pointing out that he travels to work by bus, not by train, to which Stephenson sings the lines again incorporating the corrected statements.

 The song was featured twice in the NBC sitcom Seinfeld.
 It first appeared in a scene from the season 8 episode "The Bizarro Jerry"', in a montage of Kramer's "work" experience.
-Its second appearance was in the season 9 episode "The Butter Shave", where George Costanza pretends to be handicapped at work.
+Its second appearance was in the season 9 episode "The Butter Shave", where George Costanza 'commutes' to work at Play Now.

+In 2004, Easton recorded an advert for Australian Railway Company Connex Melbourne.
+It featured passengers singing the song in the train carriage, which pulls up to Burnley railway station, where Easton boarded the train.

+The song also appears in the 2004 teen comedy EuroTrip.
+Two of the film's protagonists played by Scott Mechlowicz and Jacob Pitts enter a fictional British pub called the Fiesty (sic) Goat in London, unaware that it is a private Manchester United football supporters' bar.
+They are forced to sing the song when confronted by a group of football hooligans and their leader, performed by Vinnie Jones.
+The original song is also played during the scene.

-In 2001, it was featured in the South Park season 5 episode 13, "Kenny Dies".
+It was briefly sung by Eric Cartman in the South Park season 5 episode "Kenny Dies".

-The song features in the 2004 movie EuroTrip: the character of Scotty is forced to sing it in a Manchester United backer's bar.

-The beginning of the song is sung by one of the characters in the NBC series Will & Grace in season 8, episode 16, “Grace Expectations”.